fmi/java-course/04-collections/lab/README.md

     Collection<Item> getUniqueItems();

     /**
-     * Returns the unique items sorted by quantity in the cart
+     * Returns the unique items sorted by quantity in the cart in descending order
      *
-     * @return the unique items sorted by quantity in the cart */
+     * @return the unique items sorted by quantity in the cart in descending order */
     Collection<Item> getSortedItems();